Build your own

 We also broke the data down to look at age groups.
 We found that those aged 18-29 had the lowest average levels and the highest percentage of low levels.

-The data shows that the older we get, the better our vitamin D levels get, with the over 60s having an average level of 86.5 nmol/L. – over 20 nmol/L higher than the 18-29 year olds.
+The data shows that the older we get, the better our vitamin D levels get, with the over 60s having a median level of 85 nmol/L – 21% higher than the 18-29 year olds.

 Age Bracket | Average Level (nmol/L) | Percentage Low |